WeblateOrg/weblate/docs/admin/install.rst

 PostgreSQL
 ++++++++++

-PostgreSQL is usually best choice for Django based sites.
-It's the reference database using for implementing Django database layer.
+PostgreSQL is usually the best choice for Django based sites.
+It's the reference database used for implementing Django database layer.

 .. seealso::